ElinaJnK/minishell/readme.md

 - strerror/perror : send the string associated to an error message. perror will transform error codes into readable error messages
 - isatty

+## 3.1.1 Shell Operation

+The following is a brief description of the shell’s operation when it reads and executes a command.
+Basically, the shell does the following:

+1. Reads its input from a file (see Shell Scripts), from a string supplied as an argument to the -c invocation option (see Invoking Bash), or from the user’s terminal.
+2. Breaks the input into words and operators, obeying the quoting rules described in Quoting.
+These tokens are separated by metacharacters.
+Alias expansion is performed by this step (see Aliases).
+3. Parses the tokens into simple and compound commands (see Shell Commands).
+4. Performs the various shell expansions (see Shell Expansions), breaking the expanded tokens into lists of filenames (see Filename Expansion) and commands and arguments.
+5. Performs any necessary redirections (see Redirections) and removes the redirection operators and their operands from the argument list.
+6. Executes the command (see Executing Commands).
+7. Optionally waits for the command to complete and collects its exit status (see Exit Status).

 ## Notes
 ($?)
 Expands to the exit status of the most recently executed foreground pipeline.